walkerdorris/the-one-quiz-walkerdorris/README.md

 ## IIFE

+1. I included two other script files in the HTML, `IIFE.js` and `AugmentedIIFE.js` that you will use for these tasks.
 1. In the file named `IIFE.js`.
 Write an IIFE that defines a global variable named **FruitMaker**.
 It should contain a private array holding the following strings: "apples", "bananas", "cherries", "huckleberries".
 1. The IIFE should expose in its public interface a getter named `getFruits()` that returns all fruits, and a setter named `addFruit()` that provides the ability to add a new fruit to the array.
 1. In the file named `AugmentedIIFE.js`, augment **FruitMaker** with a function named `slices()` that accepts two arguments: the name of the fruit, and the number of slices to make.
 It should return an array containing the name of the fruit duplicated how ever many slices was requested.